 - 1 16-ounce container sour cream

-- 1 cup coarsely chopped fresh cilantro (optional)
+- 1 cup coarsely chopped cilantro leaves (optional)

 - Make the chili